skynet64/gen_logger/README.md

-# Erlang gen_logger behavior.
+# Erlang gen_logger behaviour.

-The logger mechanism is usaully application-dependent for an erlang library.
+The logger is usually application-dependent for a client side library.

 ## Usage

 ```
 Logger = gen_logger:new(debug).

 Logger:info("hello...").